Mattlk13/poogle/README.md

 ## Contributing

-If you cant to contribute, please do.
+If you want to contribute, please do.
 We use pretty much the usual classical way to handle contributions, please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## Licence